jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Sub module’s type creates are also called on module load.
 Sub module type creates are called in the super module type create.
 In a module type, Type Create procedures that are declared Globally Static of object symbols are called when the the module type is created.

-The creation of a module must be initiated by code, because a module symbol can also become a module reference, in case of which Create must not be called.
+The creation of a module might be initiated by code, because a module symbol can also become a module reference, in case of which Create might not be called.

 Dus globally static procedures kunnen worden aangeroepen nadat module is geload.
 Alle globally static procedures van alle.